Masters in Environment and Sustainability Degree

 The Foundations course will cover a wide range of interrelated topics, from population to energy to pollution, which highlight the environmental issues that have brought us to the point in time where we recognize the need to act in a sustainable manner.
-The course will generally meet twice weekly over the Fall semester.
-The first half of the course (corresponding to the 0.5 course equivalent) will cover a series of topics presented using a lecture/discussion format.
-The second half of the (1.0) course (equivalent) will take a more experiential approach to learning, and include an environmental project, and two field trips addressing key issues in sustainability.
+The course will meet once weekly over the Fall semester.
+The course will cover a series of topics presented using a lecture/discussion format.

 This course considers the concept and practice of sustainability in the context of environment and resource management.
 After an introduction to resources, resource management and the legal framework in Canada, the course pays particular attention to different forms of planning and techniques used in environment and resource management, such as benefit-cost analysis and impact assessment.
 Some time of the course will be devoted to the role of bargaining in resource and environmental management.
 Particular approaches as to how we address the change, uncertainty, complexity and conflict (associated with many types of environmental issues) are explored.
 Student projects on a variety of case studies will provide further insight into the practice of planning and management.